goenning/SharpSapRfc/README.md

 }
 ```

-You might be asking.
-It's almost the same!
+You might be asking: It's almost the same!
 Well, yes, it is.

 But what about write this: